Ajknecht/Ajknecht/README.md

 - 👋 Hi, I’m @Ajknecht
 - 👀 I’m interested in all things that bring people joy!
-- 🌱 I’m currently learning .NET at Tech Elevator.
+- 🌱 I’ve graduated from the .NET Cohort 18 at Tech Elevator.
 - 💞️ I’m looking to collaborate on ...
 - 📫 I'm best reached via email!